 So, why would American Express opt to drop its merchant account business?
 It’s actually a smart move.
 Small businesses that previously shied away from accepting its cards can do so affordably now, which could ultimately encourage greater cardholder adoption.

 Without this denotation, the business’s accounting team would struggle to reconcile the batch amount with the deposit hitting the business’s bank account ($12,576.36 versus $12,406.51 in this example).
-We make it easy to identify discrepancies to help businesses on Amex SE with reconciliation.
+We make it easy to identify discrepancies to help businesses on Amex Direct with reconciliation.